Edt-2000/Edt-2000-microcontrollers/src/FastLed2/README.md

     -> "all": applies to all leds (leds = 255)
     -> "one": applies to some led (leds = bit mask)
     -> "down", "up", "left", "right": applies to directionaly

-- Think about Led.random(), and whether it should be configurable